FrodeHus/ludvig/README.md

 [![Ludvig scan](https://github.com/FrodeHus/ludvig/actions/workflows/main.yml/badge.svg)](https://github.com/FrodeHus/ludvig/actions/workflows/main.yml)

+> Want to use Ludvig with your CI pipeline?
+Mosey on over to the [Ludvig Action](https://github.com/marketplace/actions/ludvig-security-scanner) :)

 Security scanner

 Named after Kjell Aukrust's character Ludvig who thinks everything is dangerous and is scared of the dark during the day.